kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_07_making_it_work.md

 Chapter 8 explores **"Using Your Mouth"** — oral sex basics for both partners.

 This is a topic that some find uncomfortable.
 That's okay.
 Read it anyway.
 Knowledge removes fear. 👅

+---

+## Quiz

+Question: Is foreplay important for female pleasure and arousal?
+Answer: Yes

+Question: Can different sexual techniques improve satisfaction for both partners?
+Answer: Yes

+Question: Is communication about what feels good important during intimacy?
+Answer: Yes

+Question: Should couples be willing to try different approaches to find what works?
+Answer: Yes

+Question: Is it okay to guide your partner to what feels good for you?
+Answer: Yes